c2lang/c2compiler/README.md

 ## TODO
+- Idea: store AST* in Decl, then store Module* in AST) -> so we dont have to search for Decl file when resolving recursively
+- when resolving Decls (in stack), each decl must be analysed with its own FileScope, since the imports can differ!
+    -> we can get FileID from loc, check if same file -> map file_id -> FileScope/AST
 - create DiagnosticsEngine, return true if error, false if warning
     - user should still be able to use -Werror like
     - add info() for 2nd info like 'older decl is here'